goodybag/mongo-sql/docs/README.md

 }
 ```

 Our query type is [insert](./query-types.md#type-insert).
-Looking at the type definition we the available helpers:
+Looking at the type definition we see the following available helpers denoted by brackets:

 ```
 {with} insert into {table} {columns} {values} {expression} {returning}